mathieuprog/tz/README.md

 By default, no periods are rejected.

+For time zones that have ongoing DST changes, period lookups for dates far in the future will result in periods being dynamically computed based on the IANA data.
+For example, what is the period for 20 March 2040 for New York (let's assume that the last rules for New York still mention an ongoing DST change as you read this)?
+We can't compile periods indefinitely in the future; by default, such periods are computed until 5 years from compilation time.
+Dynamic period computations is a slow operation.

-You can decrease **period lookup time** for periods in the future (that have ongoing DST changes), by specifying until what year those periods have to be computed:
+You can decrease **period lookup time** for such periods lookups, by specifying until what year those periods have to be
+computed:

 ```
 config :tz, build_time_zone_periods_with_ongoing_dst_changes_until_year: 20 + NaiveDateTime.utc_now().year
 ```

-By default, periods are computed until 5 years from compilation time.
+Note that increasing the year will also slightly increase compilation time, as it will generate more periods to compile.

 ## Installation